 “This agreement is very important to us, as it reflects the reliability and strengths of our company in one of the largest markets of the steel structure production in Europe.
 Nearly a year ago we manufactured primary steel structures for the Wikinger Wind Farm.
 Taking part in building the new Beatrice Offshore Wind Farm is a credible acknowledgement of our work quality, which is especially important in this sector, which is one of the largest industrial sectors, and has a great potential for the next 10 years,” said Marius Medzius, one of the co-owners of the Gridin’s Group.

-The GBP 2.6 billion Beatrice project is being developed by Beatrice Offshore Wind Farm Limited (BOWL), a joint venture partnership between SSE (40%), Copenhagen Infrastructure Partners (35%) and SDIC Power (25%).
+The GBP 2.6 billion Beatrice project is being developed by Beatrice Offshore Wind Farm Limited (BOWL), a joint venture partnership between SSE (40%), Copenhagen Infrastructure Partners (35%) and Red Rock Power Ltd. (25%).

 The wind farm is expected to become fully operational in 2019.